bcaliva21/interview-prep/README.md

       - if value is not gte max, then remove it from list
       - when returning the list, do not forget to reverse it again
       - a reverse helper function is very helpful here!
+  - 147 Insertion Sort List
+    - Failure
+      - read some leetcode solutions
+    - Notes: use a dummy node
+      - start each interation with a while loop to position prev to insert current